Adam Norrodin: Drive M7 SIC Racing Team (2016)

 Adam made his World Championship début in the Moto3 series in 2016, partnering Jakub Kornfeil on a Honda run by the Malaysian SIC Racing Team.
 He finished 28th in the Riders' Championship with a best finish of eleventh, in Argentina and Australia.
 In the former of these two races, he was on course for third place in wet weather conditions (behind compatriot Khairul Idham Pawi and Jorge Navarro), but crashed at the last corner whilst attempting to overtake Navarro.
 He pushed his damaged bike over the finish line but dropped eight places in the process.

 SIC Racing Team (2017)

 Adam remained with the SIC Racing Team for 2017, alongside 2015 Asia Talent Cup champion and World Championship rookie Ayumu Sasaki.
-He improved to seventeenth place in the riders' standings, with four top ten finishes and his first fastest lap, at his home race in Malaysia, despite crashing and rejoining the race.
+He improved to seventeenth place in the riders' standings, with four top-ten finishes and his first fastest lap, at his home race in Malaysia, despite crashing and rejoining the race.

 Petronas Sprinta Racing (2018)

-Adam continues with the SIC Racing Team (now renamed Petronas Sprinta Racing) with Sasaki for the 2018 season.
+Adam continued with the SIC Racing Team (now renamed Petronas Sprinta Racing) with Sasaki for the 2018 season.